kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 }
 ```

-**PlacementScorer:** Scores feasible placements to select the best one.
+**PlacementScorerPlugin:** Scores feasible placements to select the best one.

 ```go
 // PodGroupAssignment represents the assignment of pods to nodes within a PodGroup for a specific Placement.